 30. Running Shoes

-Even if you wear running shoes for walking, plan to replace them every 300-500 miles.
+Even if you wear running shoes for walking or kickboxing class, plan to replace them every 300-500 miles.
 This can mean every six months for very active individuals and every year or so for individuals who exercise less often.
 Exercising in worn out shoes can increase your chance of pains and injury.

 Old yoga mats can increase your likelihood of bacterial infections, such as athlete’s foot.
 An old yoga mat might also make slips more common.
 Replace your mat every year or if you notice your mat feels too thin or doesn’t lie flat.